dharanidadi/Week_0/README.md

 The *src* directory is the folder that holds created packages.
 Those could be your own packages or packages that you copied from other sources e.g. A Github Repository.

 In order for the ROS system to recognize the packages in your *catkin_ws*, it needs to be on the ROS file path.
 ROS file path is an Ubuntu environment variable that holds the paths to ROS packages.
-To add our *catkin_ws* to the ROS file path follow the following instructions.
+To add our *catkin_ws* to the ROS file path, follow the following instructions.

 First, build (compile) your workspace.
 It’s OK to build the *catkin_ws*  even if it has no packages.
 After the build process, some new folders will appear inside your *catkin_ws* .
 One of the folders, called *catkin_ws* /devel contains a setup file that will be used to add the path of the *catkin_ws*  to the ROS file path.
 Build the *catkin_ws*  using the catkin build inside the *catkin_ws* :